y-arjun-y/sunny.css/README.md

-# typing.css
+# colorful.css
-A retro and black-and-white classless CSS theme with typewriter animations for the headings!
+A retro and colorful classless CSS theme!